Install the dependencies as described in the next sections, then go to Clone and build

 sudo apt-get install -y git golang make nodejs npm sudo npm install -g yarn

-To install dependecies, we recommend using Chocolatey.
+To install dependencies, we recommend using Chocolatey.
 Chocolatey must be run in Powershell as an Administrator.
 Assuming your setup does not include any of our requirements, please run:

-choco install nodejs git golang docker make python2 npm install -g yarn
+choco install nodejs git golang docker make python2 mingw npm install -g yarn

 Note: all packages default to the latest versions.
 To specify a version, place